-by Greg King on February 2, 2007 in Media-Players
+by Greg King on February 2, 2007 in Audio & Media

 Wireless is now, so why not include your music within the realm of this amazing technology?
 That’s what Slim Devices is out to do with their Squeezebox.
 Not only can it wirelessly deliver music to anywhere in your home, it’s also finely tuned with the Rhapsody music service for the ability to listen to even more music.
 It can even handle lossless audio formats!